StatsThoughts/MT5763_project_2/README.md

 In this part, we focus on R code.

 ### Example data set
 We are using the same data set provided by R base called "trees" in both R and SAS example analysis.
-The data is about the girth, geight and volume for Black Cherry Trees, so there are three columns in the data are "Girth", "Height" and "Volume".
+The data is about the girth, height and volume for Black Cherry Trees, so there are three columns in the data are "Girth", "Height" and "Volume".

 ### Analyse